 Eight teams will be selected for the event finals, and the order of presentations will be determined randomly prior to the beginning of the event.
 After the presentations are completed, participants and audience members will be invited to enjoy a networking and awards reception that honors our participants and our sponsor.

-Interested competitors may complete an application by first creating an account using the link to the application portal at the top of this page, and then following the instructions on the application page.
+Interested competitors may complete an application by creating an account and following the instructions on the application page.
 At any time during the application process, you may save your application and log back in to complete and submit your application at a later date.
-Participants will be notified on Friday, November 10, the results of the initial round of judging, which will indicate if their venture was or was not selected to compete in the Social Venture Competition Finals.